wszoltysek/conference_centre/README.md

 My first project developed in Django framework.

-Simply app where user can add, reserve and manage rooms in conference centre.
+Simple app where user can add, reserve and manage rooms in conference centre.

 ## Built With